rsinger86/drf-flex-fields/README.txt

 Field Expansion on "List" Views
 -------------------------------

-By default, when subclassing FlexFieldsModelViewSet, you can only expand fields when you are retrieving single resources, in order to protect yourself from careless clients.
-However, if you would like to make a field expandable even when listing collections of resources, you can add the field's name to the ``permit_list_expands`` property on the viewset.
-Just make sure you are wisely using ``select_related`` and ``prefetch_related`` in the viewset's queryset.
+By default, you can only expand fields when you are retrieving single objects, in order to protect yourself from careless clients.
+However, if you would like to make a field expandable even when listing collections of objects, you can add the field's name to the ``permit_list_expands`` property on the viewset.
+Just make sure you are wisely using ``select_related`` in the viewset's queryset.
 You can take advantage of a utility function, ``is_expanded`` to adjust the queryset accordingly.

 Example: